Th4ntis/th4ntis.github.io/_posts/2023-05-15-Windows11-Machine-Setup.md

 # Joining a domain

-Same way we would for Windows 10.
+Same way we would for [Windows 10 VM Setup](https://blog.th4ntis.com/Windows10-Machine-Setup).
 Open the start menu and search for domain, and select 'Access work or school'

 ![](https://github.com/Th4ntis/CyberSecNotes/raw/main/.gitbook/assets/image%20(359).png)